Ohio sets training program to arm teachers, staff members in schools - NewsBreak

 “For districts that choose to arm a school staff member, this training will ensure that those individuals are thoroughly prepared to respond to emergencies specific to a school environment,” DeWine said in a news release.

-- BIA Revisits Her Foot Locker Roots In This Year’s Global Holiday Campaign

-- Graphic Police Brutality Photos Show Cop Smiling After Beating Black Veteran Bloody In Colorado

-- Ohio sets training program to arm teachers, staff members in schools
+Ohio sets training program to arm teachers, staff members in schools was originally published on mycolumbusmagic.com

-- New ProPublica Investigation Shows Many New Orleans Residents Left Out Of Katrina Recovery

 Comments / 0